vsbuffalo/scythe/README.md

 ## Notes

-Note that the two provided adapter sequence files contain non-FASTA characters to denote the locations of barcode sequences, which always appear in TruSeq adapters, and may or may not appear in forward and/or reverse reads using the original Solexa/Illumina adapter sequences, depending on library preparation.
+Note that the provided adapter sequence files (*_adapters.fa) contain non-FASTA characters to denote the locations of barcode sequences, which always appear in TruSeq adapters, and may or may not appear in forward and/or reverse reads using the original ("Solexa") Illumina adapter sequences, depending on library preparation.
 You'll need to modify the adapter sequence files in order to use them.

-In the case of the original Solexa/Illumina adapter sequences, we've seen barcodes "upstream" of forward reads (in which case the reverse complement of the barcode will appear before the adapter sequence at the 3'-end of reverse reads - replacing the [NNNNNN]).
-We've also seen barcodes upstream of reverse reads (in which case the reverse complement of the barcode will appear before the adapter sequence at the 3'-end of forward reads - replacing the [MMMMMM]).
-Your definition of the barcode may be someone else's reverse-complemented barcode, and the barcode may or may not be 6 bases.

-In the case of TruSeq adapter sequences, there will always be a 6 bp barcode in place of the [NNNNNN] in sequence contaminating forward reads (if the fragment is short enough, of course).
-This barcode sequence should match the barcode included in the reads' FASTQ headers.
+An example adapters file (adap.fa) is included for ease of use.
+It omits barcodes, so it can be used on all samples of an indexed pool or set of files (the first ~30 bp are sufficient to identify adapter contamination).
+However, Scythe will check reads against all adapter sequences in the file, so a file with 6 adapter sequences will cause roughly 6x runtime.
+Since your samples will never include adapters from several types of kits, you're encouraged to omit everything but the adapter(s) that will be found in your sequences.

 Scythe only checks for 3'-end contaminants, up to the adapter's length into the 3'-end.
 For reads with contamination in *any* position, the